-This Saturday, the legendary populist troubadour Woody Guthrie would have turned 100.
-Guthrie, best known for his iconic song “This Land Is Your Land,” has had as profound an influence as perhaps any musician in US, and perhaps world, history.
+This past week, the legendary populist troubadour Woody Guthrie would have turned 104.
+Guthrie, best known for his iconic song “This Land Is Your Land,” has had as profound an influence as any musician in US, and perhaps world, history.

-1. Bound for Glory performed by Tom Morello, Graham Nash, Nora Guthrie, Jack Elliott, Jackson Browne and friends (adapted; origin unknown.)
+1. Bound for Glory performed by Tom Morello, Graham Nash, Nora Guthrie, Jack Elliott, Jackson Browne, and friends

 2. Plane Wreck/Deportees performed by Joan Baez